30+ Famous Landmarks in Australia

 Australia’s third largest island, this land was previously occupied by the Aboriginal until the rising sea level caused them to move into the mainland.
 Today, the island is one of the world’s best nature-based destinations.

-Kangaroo Island is often referred to as a “zoo without fences” that is due to the large abundant wildlife that roam around the island.
+Kangaroo Island is often referred to as a “zoo without fences” that is due to the large abundant wildlife that roams around the island.
 Any visit to Kangaroo Island will guarantee some experience with Australia’s most loved species.
 Whether you want to experience the great wildlife, the incredible natural scenery or relax on the beaches, Kangaroo Island will never disappoint.

 Location: east of Queensland, Eastern Australia